 Women’s Philanthropy Network Membership Event

-CFNLA’s Women’s Philanthropy Network is hosting an informational wine and cheese event on Thursday, September 23rd at 5:30 p.m.
+CFNLA’s Women’s Philanthropy Network is hosting an informational membership event on Thursday, October 21 at 5:30 p.m.
 [RSVP here] Philanthropically minded women are invited to learn more about the WPN.
 Did you know that each year this inspiring group pools its philanthropic dollars to make a great impact in our community?

 Founded in 2005, the Women’s Philanthropy Network (WPN) is a group of women dedicated to making positive change through philanthropy.
 Members pool their annual dues to make a high-impact grant to local organizations with a focus on education.
 As a fund at the Community Foundation, 80% of the dues are granted each year and 20% is placed into the WPN endowment fund to continue to serve future generations.
 Each year, members solicit grant applicants and ultimately vote on which organization will receive a WPN grant.

 Since inception, the WPN has granted over $1.2 million to educational initiatives in our community.
 Past recipients include Volunteers for Youth Justice, Step Forward, the Caddo Parish Schools Transformation Zone, and the LSU Shreveport Foundation.